akornatskyy/wheezy.http/doc/userguide.rst

 An instance of :py:class:`~wheezy.http.application.WSGIApplication` is an entry point of your `WSGI`_ application.
-You instantiate it by supplying a list of desied ``middleware factories`` and global configuration ``options``.
+You instantiate it by supplying a list of desired ``middleware factories`` and global configuration ``options``.
 Here is a snippet from :ref:`helloworld` example:

 .. literalinclude:: ../demos/hello/helloworld.py
    :lines: 26-30

-An instance of :py:class:`~wheezy.http.application.WSGIApplication` is a callable that respond to standard `WSGI`_ call.
+An instance of :py:class:`~wheezy.http.application.WSGIApplication` is a callable that responds to the standard `WSGI`_ call.
 This callable is passed to application/web server.
-Here is an integration example with web server from python standard ``wsgiref`` package:
+Here is an integration example with the web server from python standard ``wsgiref`` package:

 .. literalinclude:: ../demos/hello/helloworld.py
    :lines: 35-42

-The integration with various `WSGI`_ application servers vary, however the principal of `WSGI`_ entry point is the same across those implementations.
+The integration with other `WSGI`_ application servers varies.
+However the principal of `WSGI`_ entry point is the same across those implementations.

 Middleware
 ----------

-The presence of middleware in general is transparent to application and requires no special support.
-Middleware is usually characterized by playing the following roles within application:
+The presence of middleware, in general, is transparent to the application and requires no special support.
+Middleware is usually characterized by playing the following roles within an application:

-* It is singleton, the only one instance per application.
+* It is singleton, there is only one instance per application.
 * It is sort of interceptor of incoming request to handler.
 * They can be chained so one pass request to following as well as capable to inspect response, override it, extend or modify as necessary.